sanjacob/tiny-api-client/README.md

 - Pass along any parameters you would usually pass to requests
 - Custom JSON status error handling
 - Installable [pytest plugin][pytest-plugin] for easy testing
+- Excellent support for type checking thanks to a built-in mypy plugin